kragen/derctuo/README.md

 PDF generation also depends on the PIL library to include inline images in the PDF file.
 I’m using 1.1.7.

+To build the HTML tarball and the PDF, type `make`.

 Errata
 ------